On Expedition with Conrad: Deep into the Chilean Fjords

 Aside from the spectacle of nature heightened by the backdrop of the mighty Andes Mountains, the 12- and 14-day journeys also feature plenty of man-made and cultural experiences.
 Some highlights include the tiny village of Niebla and the Patagonian commune of Tortel, where wooden walkways connect the piers and houses.
 Not to be missed is the colorful city of Castro in Chiloé Island, home to wooden stilt houses perched over the water.

-For Conrad Combrink, Silversea’s Vice President of Expeditions, Turnaround Operations and Destination Management, the reasons why he loves this long and narrow South American nation are too many to count.
+For Conrad Combrink, Silversea’s Senior Vice President of Expeditions, Destination and Itinerary Management, the reasons why he loves this long and narrow South American nation are too many to count.
 “It’s a magnificent and diverse country that includes inspiring natural history and fascinating cultures.”